LeAnn Rimes Enjoys Raising Brandi Glanville's Kids

 “It’s pushed my buttons, which has always made me look and see where I need more healing on myself,” she added.

-LeAnn Rimes and Eddie Cibrian struck up a romance on the set of 2009’s Northern Lights during the time she was married to chef Dean Sheremet and he was married to Brandi Glanville, the mother of his two children, Mason and Jake.
+LeAnn Rimes and Eddie Cibrian struck up a romance on the set of 2009’s Northern Lights during the time she was married to chef Dean Sheremet, and he was married to Brandi Glanville, the mother of his two children, Mason and Jake.

 When Rimes and Cibrian’s 2009 affair was first revealed by Us Weekly, who shared photos of the couple kissing at a Laguna Beach restaurant and claimed they were also caught together in Malibu.
-A short time later, both parties split from their spouses and in 2011, they got married.
+A short time later, both parties split from their spouses, and in 2011, they got married.

-While LeAnn Rimes has often found herself caught in the midst of drama with Cibrian’s former wife, Glanville, the two women appear to be on civil terms at the moments and Rimes claims she’s enjoyed playing a part in raising her kids.
+While LeAnn Rimes has often found herself caught in the midst of drama with Cibrian’s former wife, Glanville, the two women appear to be on civil terms at the moments, and Rimes claims she’s enjoyed playing a part in raising her kids.

 “It’s been really rewarding to see them grow up, and know that I have a part in that.
 That responsibility, to help raise kids, it’s something that hits you really hard,” she said.
 “It was something I was up for the challenge of.
 They bring so much joy to my life, and it’s a new experience every day.”